Scotland Malawi Partnership: Scottish links with Malawi

 Scottish politicians and Malawi's High Commissioner in 2023: Alison Thewliss, Patrick Grady, High Commissioner Thomas John Bisika, Christine Jardine and Lord Jack McConnell.

-Links between Scotland and Malawi began with David Livingstone's journeys up the Zambezi and Shire Rivers to Lake Malawi in 1859, long before the borders of the nation of Malawi were established.
+Links between Scotland and Malawi began with David Livingstone's journeys up the Zambezi and Shire Rivers to Lake Malawi in 1859, long before the country of Malawi existed.
 Both the Church of Scotland and the Free Church of Scotland had established missions in Malawi by the mid-1870s.
-These missionaries persuaded the UK government to declare the area a British Protectorate.
-This colonial arrangement lasted until independence was declared on 6 July 1964, when Malawi becoming a member of the Commonwealth.
+These missionaries persuaded the UK Government to declare the area a British Protectorate.
+This colonial arrangement lasted until independence was declared on 6 July 1964, with an independent Malawi becoming a member of the Commonwealth.

 Origins

-The Scotland Malawi Partnership developed from the 'Malawi Millennium Project' of the University of Strathclyde and Bell College, in response to the belief that there was a need to bring together under a single umbrella the many organizations and individuals throughout Scotland engaged in fostering and developing links between Scotland and Malawi.
+The Scotland Malawi Partnership developed from the 'Malawi Millennium Project' of the University of Strathclyde and Bell College, in response to the belief that there was a need to bring together under a single umbrella the many organisations and individuals throughout Scotland engaged in fostering and developing links between Scotland and Malawi.

 The partnership was launched in the Glasgow City Chambers on 22 April 2004 by the Lord Provosts of Glasgow and Edinburgh, with the support of Ibrahim Milazi, the High Commissioner of Malawi, and representatives from the Universities of Glasgow and Strathclyde, the Church of Scotland, and the Scottish Catholic International Aid Fund (SCIAF).

-The Lord Provost of Glasgow and Dr Peter West (Secretary of the University of Strathclyde) thereafter travelled to Malawi, and, with the support of Norman Ling, the (then) British High Commissioner, and numerous prominent Malawians, established the Malawi Committee of the Scotland Malawi Partnership which held its first meeting on 28 September 2004.
+The Lord Provost of Glasgow and Dr. Peter West (Secretary of the University of Strathclyde) thereafter travelled to Malawi, and, with the support of Norman Ling, the (then) British High Commissioner, and numerous prominent Malawians, established the Malawi Committee of the Scotland Malawi Partnership which held its first meeting on 28 September 2004.

-In 2005 the Scottish First Minister Jack McConnell's head of communications Susan Dalgety visited Malawi to organise the first official visit by the Scottish government.
+In 2005, the Scottish First Minister Jack McConnell's Head of Communications Susan Dalgety visited Malawi to organise the first official visit by the Scottish government.

 Developments since formation

-On 29 April 2005 the Scotland Malawi Partnership held a 'Shaping the Partnership' consultative conference at the University of Strathclyde, attended by approximately 100 people – representatives of NGOs, universities, small charities, hospitals and individuals with an interest in Malawi.
-Guests heard speeches from Ms Patricia Ferguson MSP, Minister for Tourism, Culture and Sport; The Lord Provost of Glasgow; Professor David Rubadiri, Vice Chancellor of the University of Malawi; Dr Peter West and the Rev Howard Matiya Nkhoma, General Secretary of the Livingstonia Synod of the Church of Central Africa Presbyterian (CCAP).
+On 29 April 2005, the Scotland Malawi Partnership held a 'Shaping the Partnership' consultative conference at the University of Strathclyde, attended by approximately 100 people – representatives of NGOs, universities, small charities, hospitals and individuals with an interest in Malawi.
+Guests heard speeches from Ms Patricia Ferguson MSP, Minister for Tourism, Culture and Sport; The Lord Provost of Glasgow; Professor David Rubadiri, Vice Chancellor of the University of Malawi; Dr. Peter West and the Rev Howard Matiya Nkhoma, General Secretary of the Livingstonia Synod of the Church of Central Africa Presbyterian (CCAP).
 The proposed structure and remit of the partnership were decided upon.

 The Interim Board had Rev Prof Ken Ross as the chair and Dr Peter West as the Vice Chair.
 The three founding members of the Scotland Malawi Partnership were the Malawi Millennium Project, Malawi Tomorrow and Child Survival in Malawi.